toolboc/IntelligentEdgeHOL/README.md

 A new window name `azure-iot-module-twin.json` should open.

-Edit `desired -> VideoSource` with the URL of another video.
+Edit `properties -> desired -> VideoSource` with the URL of another video.

 Right click anywhere in the Editor window, then select `Update Module Twin`

- It may take some time depending on the size of video, but new video should start playing in your browser.
+ It may take some time depending on the size of video, but the new video should begin playing in your browser.

 # Controlling/Managing the Module
 You can change the following settings via the  Module Twin after the container has started running.